smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Scrollable Message/index.md

 let cancelID: UInt32 = 45
 scrollableMessage.cancelID = cancelID as NSNumber

-// Use the cancel id to dismiss the scrollable message let cancelInteraction = SDLCancelInteraction(scrollableMessageCancelID: cancelID) sdlManager.send(request: cancelInteraction) { (request, response, error) in
+// `cancelID` is the ID that you assigned when creating and sending the alert let cancelInteraction = SDLCancelInteraction(scrollableMessageCancelID: cancelID) sdlManager.send(request: cancelInteraction) { (request, response, error) in
     guard response?.resultCode == .success else { return }